U.S. flag

 • U.S. Citizenship and Immigration Services (USCIS), Office of the Chief Counsel.
 The Chief Counsel for USCIS is A. Ashley Tabaddor.
 The responsibilities of the USCIS Chief Counsel include providing legal advice to the director and other senior USCIS leaders on legal issues associated with the USCIS mission, as well as providing legal support to USCIS components and the DOJ Office of Immigration Litigation; providing legal advice on the adjudication of applicants for temporary visa status, permanent residence, citizenship and asylum; offering legal education and training to USCIS personnel; reviewing legislative and regulatory proposals; representing USCIS in visa petition appeals and in administrative proceedings.

 • U.S. Coast Guard (USCG), Office of the Judge Advocate General.
-The Judge Advocate General for the USCG is Rear Admiral Melissa Bert.
+The Judge Advocate General for the USCG is Rear Admiral Richard Batson.
 The responsibilities of the Judge Advocate General include delivering legal services throughout the Coast Guard to support mission execution, managing the Coast Guard Legal Program, and providing legal advice to the commandant and other senior leaders in areas including international and maritime law, including drug and noncitizen migrant interdiction, counterterrorism and defense operations, marine safety and facilitating maritime commerce, and protecting living marine resources and the environment; military justice; litigation and claims; legislation and rulemaking; environmental law; legal assistance; and major systems acquisition.

 • Federal Emergency Management Agency (FEMA), Office of the Chief Counsel.
 The Chief Counsel for FEMA is Adrian Sevier.
 The responsibilities of the FEMA Chief Counsel include providing legal advice to the Administrator and other senior FEMA leaders on legal issues associated with the FEMA mission, as well as interpreting applicable statutory or regulatory authority with respect to disaster and emergency assistance, national preparedness, National Continuity Programs, the National Flood Insurance Program and the National Response Framework; conducting or managing litigation before courts and administrative tribunals; providing legal advice on fiscal law issues, procurement actions, FOIA and Privacy Act; reviewing legislative and regulatory proposals; and providing training and counseling through the Alternative Dispute Resolution Program to reduce complaints against the agency and improve workplace communication and coordination.

 • Federal Law Enforcement Training Center (FLETC), Office of the Chief Counsel.
-The Chief Counsel for FLETC is Michael Bunker.
+The Acting Chief Counsel for FLETC is Stephanie Lewis.
 The responsibilities of the FLETC Chief Counsel include providing legal advice to the Director and other senior FLETC leaders on legal issues associated with the FLETC mission, as well as representing FLETC in Equal Employment Opportunity and employment disciplinary cases; representing FLETC in administrative hearings; providing legal advice and assistance in procurement related matters and representing FLETC in bid protest and contract disputes; processing and adjudicating claims under the Military and Civilian Employees Compensation Act and the Federal Tort Claims Act; providing legal advice and assistance on fiscal law issues and legislative matters; providing legal advice on information/intellectual law matters to include copyright, the Freedom of Information Act (FOIA) and the Privacy Act; and providing legal training for federal, state, local and international law enforcement officers attending basic and advanced training at FLETC’s four domestic and two international training sites.

 • Immigration and Customs Enforcement (ICE), Office of the Principal Legal Advisor.
 The Principal Legal Advisor for ICE is Kerry Doyle.
 The responsibilities of the Principal Legal Advisor include providing legal advice to the Assistant Secretary and other senior ICE leaders on legal issues associated with the ICE mission, as well as representing the Department in all exclusion, deportation, and removal proceedings; prosecuting removal court cases; handling Board of Immigration Appeal cases; providing litigation support to U.S. Attorney Offices; assisting with removal order reinstatements, administrative removal orders, and expedited removals; reviewing legislative and regulatory proposals; providing legal training and ethics guidance to all ICE personnel; and representing ICE in court and administrative proceedings.